ivogkas/Maximize-Stock-Exchange-Profits/README.md

 For more details, please refer to the problem.pdf file.

 ## Dataset
-Historical stock price data for the New York Stock Exchange is provided, including opening, closing, high, low prices, and volume for each stock on a daily basis.
+The dataset consists of historical stock price data, including opening, closing, high, low prices, and volume for each stock on a daily basis.
 For more details, please refer to the zip file.

 ## Solution
 I was required to submit two sequences of stock transactions: (i) A sequence of up to 1000 transactions and (ii) a sequence of up to 1,000,000 transactions.
 For each sequence, I created a chart which depicts the evaluations over time.